-Pictures taken during 'Tour guide in-service training' at Weizman Insitute, Rehovot, an institution of scientific learning with the most beautiful campus.
+Pictures taken at Weizman Insitute, Rehovot, an institution of scientific learning with the most beautiful campus.
 The site is landscaped with interesting and unusual vegetation, green lawns, bushes, trees and foothpaths shaded by trees from all parts of the globe, and the Taxodium distichum, Bald cypress, Swamp cypress, is one of them.

 |Scientific name:||Taxodium distichum (L.) Rich.|

 |Hebrew name:||טקסודיון דו-טורי taxodion du-turi|